 A layering system will do you well here: wool or synthetic base layer pants and/or top (avoid cotton as it loses all heat-insulating properties once wet and takes longer to dry), medium to heavy-weight pants, mid-layer top (i.e. fleece), and a good outer layer.

-If conditions call for precipitation, be sure to add a layer of rain repellency to avoid all your layers below getting wet.
+If conditions call for precipitation, be sure to add a layer of rain repellency, such as waterproof pants, to avoid all your layers below getting wet.
 Finally, don’t forget nice, warm socks and something to cover your head and ears.
 This may seem like a lot, but layering allows you the flexibility to peel back when you get too warm without compromising your core temperature.

 Prioritize Keeping Your Gear Dry